CaoKha/simple-etl-airflow/README.md

 - Backfill not running: Verify that the DAG exists and the execution date is valid.

 - Logs not updating: Use `make logs` to inspect real-time logs from all services.

+## Notes

+- If you don't have `make` installed, read the Makefile for alternative commands.